PeerInfinity/Archipelago/docs/json/developer/guides/creating-modules.md

     this.container.element.appendChild(this.rootElement);

     // 4.
-Set up internal state and event listeners this.lastNotificationElement =
+Set up internal state and event listeners this.lastNotificationElement = this.rootElement.querySelector('#last-notification');
-      this.rootElement.querySelector('#last-notification');
     this.unsubscribeHandle = null;

     // 5.
 Attach listeners for Golden Layout lifecycle events this.container.on('show', () => this.onPanelShow());
     this.container.on('destroy', () => this.destroy());

-    // Initial subscription
-    this.subscribeToEvents();
+    // It's best practice to subscribe to events in a dedicated method. this._subscribeToEvents();
   }

   // Called when the panel's tab is selected